-In order to ensure safe operation of unmanned or remotely controlled plants, maintenance activities should be performed in a controlled manner.
+To ensure safe operation of unmanned or remotely controlled plants, maintenance activities should be performed in a controlled manner.
 The additional operational issues presented by unmanned or remotely controlled operation require a more detailed approach to communication, planning, and failure analysis, etc.